 You can donate via Paypal, just enter an amount and click the donate button - thank you.

 The EMPOWER!
-Project is being designed and delivered by a team of students, researchers, and educators here at MTRI and the surrounding community.
-We have partnered with organizations like the Southwest Nova Biosphere Reserve Association and the Clean Annapolis River Project to engage and empower young environmental leaders in southwest Nova Scotia.
+Project was being designed and delivered by a team of students, researchers, and educators here at MTRI and the surrounding community.
+We partnered with organizations like the Southwest Nova Biosphere Reserve Association and the Clean Annapolis River Project to engage and empower young environmental leaders in southwest Nova Scotia.

 1) facilitate a network of active youth and engaging opportunities